NaomiProject/naomi-docs/configuration/plugins.md

 * [WWIS Weather](#wwis-weather)
   * **Try it:** "Naomi, How’s the weather?… What’s the weather like tomorrow?"

-## Birthay
+## Birthday

 The Birthday make you remember your friends and familly birthdays, using the Facebook API services.
 It demonstrates how to connect a speechhandler plugin to an external API.

 **Intent templates:**

  WHOSE BIRTHDAY IS IT TODAY?
  ARE THERE ANY BIRTHDAYS TODAY?
  DO ANY OF MY FRIENDS HAVE BIRTHDAYS TODAY?

 **Available languages:**